Haryana Assembly elections: Early trends put BJP in comfortable position

 Most exit polls have predicted a saffron surge in the state with Chief Minister Manohar Lal Khattar set to make a comeback.

 Haryana’s 1.83-crore strong electorate voted on October 21 to choose their representatives in the state’s 90-seat Assembly.
-The counting of votes is expected to begin at 8 am.
+The counting of votes began at 8 am and the results are likely to be announced around 5 pm.

 Most exit polls have predicted a saffron surge in the state with Chief Minister Manohar Lal Khattar set to make a comeback.
 However, only one exit poll has predicted a hung Assembly.